nylonswordsman/near-exclave/README.md

+## Contribution to DuskRPG

-## Contribution
+## Contribution to Near

-Near: Exclave isn't really *meant* to go back into DuskRPG, and it will definetly break things if it's pulled into DuskRPG!
-But if I run into anything that happens to need fixing that also applies to DuskRPG as a whole, I'll be sure to submit any fixes I find as branch PRs in main DuskRPG.
+If you'd like to change something, simply open a pull request!
+I'd appreciate it a lot.
+If this project is particularly interesting to you, and you'd like to become involved with it or if you have any questions at all, that can be arranged as well!
+Email `nylonswordsman@gmail.com`; I don't bite! :D

 # DuskRPG

 The lovely individuals contributing to DuskRPG deserve so many good things.
 Their work has singlehandedly kinda saved me a *lot* of work and made this project possible at all in the first place, actually.
 May you wonderful, wonderful people never ever get a shoe pebble again in your lives.
-If this project should be taken down for whatever reason, please let me know and I'll get on it right away!
+If this project should be taken down or anything changed for whatever reason, please let me know and I'll get on it right away!
 You can shoot me an email at `nylonswordsman@gmail.com`.

+Near isn't really *meant* to go back into DuskRPG, and it will definetly break things if it's pulled into DuskRPG!
+But if I run into anything that happens to need fixing that also applies to DuskRPG as a whole, I'll be sure to submit any fixes I find as branch PRs in main DuskRPG.